-The assessment units considered appropriate for this pressure core indicator are the 17 sub-basins of the Baltic Sea, i.e. the HELCOM assessment units on Level 2.
+The assessment units considered appropriate for this pressure core indicator are the 17 sub-basins of the Baltic Sea, i.e. the HELCOM scale 2 assessment units.

 The ArcMap 10.3 Selection tool (Select by location- Are within a distance of the source layer feature: 1km) has been used to select the spills within an assessment unit/sub-basin and to sum the amount of oil from these spills.
 Finally the annual average of spilled oil has been summed separately for each sub-basins in the assessment period.